-On March 2, 2016 at a special meeting of the Common Council (not a meeting of the Subcommittee), Sgt.
+On March 2, 2016 at a special meeting of the Common Council (not a meeting of the President's Work Group), Sgt.
 Kimba Tieu presented a demonstration of the tools in an officers' belt including a taser, baton, hobble restraints, pepper spray, shotguns with non-lethal rounds and handguns.
 Sgt.
-Kimba Tieu also presented the SOPs and answered questions regarding MPD's Use of Force policies and procedures.
+Kimba Tieu also answered questions regarding MPD's Use of Force policies and procedures.
 Sgt.
 Tieu explained that MPD believes that policing is done in partnership with the community.
-All use of force data is now available on the MPD website and that Sgt.
-Tieu is responsible for these data as the Use of Force Coordinator.
-He is watching for trends in these tactics and seeking to determine whether officers are getting hurt using a particular type of fore or whether one type of force is more or less effective.
+The use of force data is now available on the MPD website and Sgt.
+Tieu is responsible for the data as the Use of Force Coordinator.
+He is watching for trends in force tactics and analyzes whether officers are getting hurt using a particular type of force as well as the relative effectiveness of the tactics.
 When asked about specific scenarios and use of force Sgt.
 Kimba reiterated that officers are authorized to use force if they are acting "reasonably" given the totality of circumstances.